-3 Integrating logical and iconic semantics
+4 Integrating logical and iconic semantics

 Iconicity is an important way of producing meaning in spoken and especially signed languages.
 Informally, iconicity can be defined as resemblance-based meaning; in other words, an iconic sign resembles or imitates that which it denotes.
-Greenberg (2021b) generalizes this idea, proposing that a semantics is iconic whenever the form of the individual sign plays an essential role in computing its meaning/denotation; in an adaptation of Greenberg's own example, a fuel level gauge has an iconic semantics because the angle of the needle on the dial (which is part of its form) is mapped to the amount of fuel in the tank (which is part of its meaning).
+More formally, Greenberg (2021) proposes that iconic semantics is attested whenever the form of the sign is also part of its meaning/denotation; in an adaptation of Greenberg's own example, a fuel level gauge has an iconic semantics in that the angle of the needle on the dial (which is part of its form) is mapped to the amount of fuel in the tank (which is part of its meaning).

-A key challenge is to understand, both empirically and formally, how iconic and symbolic (convention-based) semantics interact; this will have benefits for the analysis of meaning in speech, signs and gestures.
+A key challenge is to understand, both empirically and formally, how iconic and compositional semantics interact; this will have benefits for the analysis of meaning in speech, signs and gestures.

-3.1 Pictorial semantics
+4.1 Pictorial semantics

-Pioneering work by Greenberg (2013, 2021a, 2021b) on the formal semantics of pictures (including drawings, paintings, etc.) elucidates the workings of pictorial iconicity.
-The semantic content of a picture is obtained by asking which situations could give rise to the markings found on the picture based on the projection method used.
-One projection method among several is perspective projection, illustrated in (11).8
+Pioneering work by Greenberg (2013, 2019, 2021) on the formal semantics of pictures clarifies the workings of iconicity.
+The semantic content of a picture is obtained by asking which situations could give rise to the markings found on the picture given the projection method used.
+One among several is perspective projection, illustrated in (14).

-(11) Perspective projection (Greenberg 2021a)
+(14) Perspective projection (Greenberg 2019)